open-atmos/PySDM/paper/paper.md

 attributes['volume'], attributes['n'] = spectral_sampling.sample(n_sd=n_sd)
 ```

-In the above snippet, the exponential distribution of particle volumes is sampled at $2^{17}$ points
+In the above snippet, the `si` is an instance of the `FakeUnitRegistry` class.
+The exponential distribution of particle volumes is sampled at $2^{17}$ points
   in order to initialise two key attributes of the super-droplets, namely their volume and multiplicity.
 Subsequently, a `Builder` object is created to orchestrate dependency injection while instantiating
   the `Core` class of `PySDM`: